Skip to main content

 How do I notify Ulster Bank of a death?

-You can notify Ulster Bank by calling their bereavement team on 0800 096 3612.
+You can let Ulster Bank know by calling their bereavement team on 0800 096 3612.
 You can also write to them at Ulster Bank Everyday Banking Operations, 11-16 Donegall Square East, Belfast, BT1 5UB.
-Have the death certificate and your identification ready before you make contact.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does Ulster Bank need for bereavement?

-Ulster Bank typically requires: Death certificate, Will or Codicil, Grant of Representation / Certificate of Confirmation, Completed Account Closure Form.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Ulster Bank usually asks for: Death certificate, Will or Codicil, Grant of Representation / Certificate of Confirmation, Completed Account Closure Form.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Ulster Bank take to process a bereavement?